 Claartje Levelt (Leiden University)

-On Tuesday 24th October there will be an online pre-conference workshop, featuring a morning session on Open Access Publications and Open Data, and a late afternoon session by Michael Frank and Alvin Tan from Stanford University on Wordbank.
-More details, including how to register, will follow.
+On Tuesday 24th October there will be an online pre-conference workshop, featuring a morning session on Open Access Publications and Open Data (speakers to be confirmed), and a late afternoon session by Michael Frank and Alvin Tan from Stanford University on Wordbank.
+You may register for the pre-conference workshop by filling in the registration form.

 Abstract submission deadline is now extended to Friday June 9th at midnight (anywhere in the world).
 Authors will be notified of presentation decisions before August 1, 2023.

-The conference will take place on October 25th–27th, 2023, at the Max Planck Institute in Nijmegen, The Netherlands.
-Attending the conference is for free but we do require registration.
-Registration and will open on August 1, 2023.
-Please keep an eye on our website!
+The conference will take place on October 25th-27th, 2023, at the Max Planck Institute in Nijmegen, the Netherlands and online.